Circassian–Kumyk wars: Background

 In the early 17th century, Kabarda experienced intense internal strife, with rival princely families vying for dominance.
-The Idarovs, supported by Moscow, sought to consolidate power and secure the title of pchyshkhue (Great Prince) exclusively within their lineage.
-This triggered opposition from the Kazievs, aligned with the Crimean Khanate, Lesser Nogai Horde, and influential Kumyk leaders from the Shamkhalate of Tarki.
+The Idars, supported by Moscow, sought to consolidate power and secure the title of pchyshkhue (Great Prince) exclusively within their lineage.
+This triggered opposition from the Qaziy's, aligned with the Crimean Khanate, Lesser Nogai Horde, and influential Kumyk leaders from the Shamkhalate of Tarki.

-By 1641, tensions escalated following the assassination of Mudar Alkazov, a relative and ally of the Idarovs.
-Seeking revenge, Kelemet Kudenetov rallied a coalition consisting of Kabardian forces, Nogai detachments, Russian troops from the Terek fortress, and Kumyk allies.
-Meanwhile, the Kazievs, led by Aleguko Shogenukov, formed their own coalition with the Lesser Nogai Horde and other regional powers.
+By 1641, tensions escalated following the assassination of Mudar Alkazov, a relative and ally of the Idars.
+Seeking revenge, Kelamet Kudenet rallied a coalition consisting of Kabardian forces, Nogai detachments, Russian troops from the Terek fortress, and Kumyk allies.
+Meanwhile, the Qaziys, led by Alejuqo Shojenuqo, formed their own coalition with the Lesser Nogai Horde and other regional powers.

 Battle

-The battle occurred near the Malka River, with the Idarov-led coalition positioned defensively.
+The battle occurred near the Malka River, with the Idar-led coalition positioned defensively.
 Their forces, numbering approximately 3,500, included: